bugraaydin1/redis-messenger/README.md

   <br/>`PGPASSWORD`
   <br/>`PGPORT`
   <br/>`JWT_SECRET`
-- Initialize the database with the queries found in `packages/server/database.sql`
 - Note: all environment variables must be defined in files named `.env.development` and `.env.production`
 - Run `npm run dev:server` and `npm run dev:frontend`